uym2/tripVote/index.md

 Github page for [the tripVote software](https://github.com/uym2/tripVote).

 ### Datasets
-All data used in the paper can be found on [Dryad at](https://datadryad.org/stash/dataset/doi:10.6076/D1N30V)
+All data used in the paper can be found on [Dryad](https://datadryad.org/stash/dataset/doi:10.6076/D1N30V)
 ### Contact
 Uyen Mai
 um6916@princeton.edu